Understanding the spatial and temporal dimensions of landscape dynamics

-Category: Environment Hits: 1As a result of global and local phenomena, the Earth's surface is subject to continual changes that dynamically shape natural landscapes.
+Category: Environment Hits: 3As a result of global and local phenomena, the Earth's surface is subject to continual changes that dynamically shape natural landscapes.
 The 3D Geospatial Data Processing research group has developed a new analysis method to help improve our understanding of such processes.
 It can determine - fully automatically and over long periods - when and where surface alterations occur and which type of associated changes they represent.

 Read more https://www.sciencedaily.com/releases/2021/03/210301133823.htm